sandrinok/web2llm/README.md

 - Node.js and npm installed
 - Python 3.8 or higher
 - Ollama and ScrapeAI installed (see their respective documentation)
+- For this example Mistral-LLM is used, download this before hand

 ### Installation
 It's advised to install this repo in a venv